rdkcentral/Lightning-SDK/docs/plugins/accessibility.md

 ### Advanced use

-The typical use of the colorshift filter is to apply it over the entire app (using `this.appliction.coloshift()`).
+The typical use of the colorshift filter is to apply it over the entire app (using `this.appliction.colorshift()`).
 But there may also be cases where you want to apply it only to a single element (for demo purposes or during in-app configuration of the color settings, for example).

 In this case you should import the `Accessibility` plugin into your component.